-Case 3:73-cv-00127-MMD-CSD Document 1847 Filed 03/07/2013 Page 77 of 1

-- 1 to say today, that's exactly what I was going to say, is that - 2 the first order of business is to deal with subject matter - 3 jurisdiction.
-And then, depending upon the outcome of that - 4 subject matter jurisdiction, proceed to determine whether - 5 there are any other, what I would refer to as threshold issues - 6 that ought to be designated as threshold issues consistent - 7 with the existing Case Management Order.
-And if there are, - 8 proceed to deal with them in the way the existing Case - 9 Management Order provides that they should be dealt with. - 10 THE COURT: Are all threshold issues necessarily - 11 Rule 12 motions? - 12 MR. DEPAOLI: No. I think that the major - 13 threshold issue, or an important threshold issue is not one - 14 that can be decided simply on the face of the pleadings. - 15 It's going to require material outside the pleadings to deal - 16 with res judicata and issue preclusion. - 17 THE COURT: But why can't you go ahead, under - 18 Rule 12(b), and submit those documents that are, at which - 19 the Court could take judicial notice, and that may have a - 20 net effect of converting it to a Rule 56 motion, but it's - 21 one that's done without discovery at this time? - 22 MR. DEPAOLI: Because I'm not sure I have all - 23 the documents that I need in order to make that the way I - 24 would like to make it.
-One could do it just, just based upon - 25 a certain amount of information, but I am fairly certain that
+Case 3:73-cv-00128-MMD-CSD Document 669 Filed 03/07/2013 Page 77 of 11 to say today, that's exactly what I was going to say, is that 1 2 the first order of business is to deal with subject matter 3 jurisdiction.
+And then, depending upon the outcome of that subject matter jurisdiction, proceed to determine whether 4 5 there are any other, what I would refer to as threshold issues that ought to be designated as threshold issues consistent 6 7 with the existing Case Management Order.
+And if there are, 8 proceed to deal with them in the way the existing Case 9 Management Order provides that they should be dealt with.
+10 THE COURT: Are all threshold issues necessarily Rule 12 motions?
+11 12 MR. DEPAOLI: No. I think that the major threshold issue, or an important threshold issue is not one 13 that can be decided simply on the face of the pleadings.
+14 15 It's going to require material outside the pleadings to deal 16 with res judicata and issue preclusion.
+17 THE COURT: But why can't you go ahead, under 18 Rule 12(b), and submit those documents that are, at which the Court could take judicial notice, and that may have a 19 net effect of converting it to a Rule 56 motion, but it's 20 would like to make it.
+One could do it just, just based upon a certain amount of information, but I am fairly certain that the documents that I need in order to make that the way I one that's done without discovery at this time?